Pre-press

 • Every part of the book should be saved as separate files: separate content file, cover file, endpapers, foil, UV spot, etc.

-• Contents should be saved as single PDF file containing all pages First -> Last in correct sequence.
-PDF file can be divided in one, or more parts, if PDF file exceeds more than 2Gb.
-Files must be named according to sequence, like: “book_001-120.pdf”, “book_121-248.pdf”, etc.
+• Contents should be saved as single PDF file containing all pages from first to last in correct sequence.
+PDF file can be divided in one, or more parts, if PDF file exceeds more than 4 GB.
+Files must be named according to sequence: “book_001-120.pdf”, “book_121-248.pdf”.

-• Text, numbers and important design objects of file should not be placed closer than 3 mm to page edges.
+• Text, numbers and important design objects should not be placed closer than 3 mm to page edges.

 • To prevent too high ink coverage, correct ICC profiles must be applied according to selected paper